Liberia rights commission calls for compensation for Ebola quarantine shooting

 The report noted that the president had ordered military top brass to penalize officers involved in the Aug.
 20 shooting.

-The commission urged the Liberian government to improve the desperate living standards in West Point and other poor Monrovia neighbourhoods by providing proper housing, health centres, public toilets and schools.
+The commission urged the Liberian government to improve the desperate living standards in West Point and other poor Monrovia neighborhoods by providing proper housing, health centers, public toilets and schools.

 The rapid spread of Ebola had caused panic in many parts of Monrovia as infection rates accelerated in August but the government and the World Health Organization (WHO) noted this week that the pace of the epidemic in Liberia appears to be in decline.